EP-u-NW/micro_sfsc_preview/src/examples/esp_idf/README.md

 You can edit the `sdkconfig` using the `idf.py menuconfig` command from the esp-idf.
 If you get an CMake version error, edit the generated CMakeLists.txt to require a lower version.

 When compiling using platformIO on Windows, it can happen that linking will fail due to a command line overflow: The Windows cmd.exe has a limit on how many characters there can be in a single command, but linking command is too long, because of the many files that need to be linked.
-A workaround is using Ubuntu with the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/de-de/windows/wsl/install-win10), install platformIO there, and build it there (since the Ubuntus bash doesn't have a this strict length limit).
-There is a bat file for building, see `build_pio_esp_idf_wsl.bat`.
+A workaround is using Ubuntu with the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/de-de/windows/wsl/install-win10), install platformIO there, and build it there (since Ubuntus bash doesn't have a this strict length limit).
+There is a `bat` file for building, see `build_pio_esp_idf_wsl.bat`.
 Then, you can flash the compiled firmware without platformIO, but with the plain esp-idf on Windows using `flash_pio_esp_idf.bat`.
 This requires a separate copy of the esp-idf (separate to the one included in platformIO) set up according to the esp-idf install guide.
+Also, you might have to edit it to use the correct COM port for your system.